 Once the final number and location of project components and households is finalized, a final design of the distribution pipelines is utilized to estimate the materials needed to implement the project.
 Procurement of the materials includes local and international components.
 Local purchases typically include PE piping for the distribution networks.
-International purchases include critical components, regulators, and metering stations
+The main international purchases may include critical components, regulators, and metering stations